 - 1. The ability to exercise appropriate care of self, through developing sustainable patterns of life and work, and effective support networks - 2.
 A developed self-awareness and self-acceptance grounded in God's loving acceptance - 3.
-A realistic understanding of the demands of public ministry and an awareness of personal,

-4. Self-awareness and strategies to maintain resilience and well-being
+A realistic understanding of the demands of public ministry and an awareness of personal, ecclesial and social resources on which they depend - 4.
+Self-awareness and strategies to maintain resilience and well-being